juliencol/isep-stimulus/README.md

 git checkout -b sexy-feature
 ```

 4. Code your feature.
+You know how to do that.

-5. Push your branch and w Don't hesitate to make several commits for the same feature.
+5. Push your branch and don't hesitate to make several commits for the same feature.
 ```bash
 git add .
 git commit -m "sexy feature added" git push origin sexy-feature
 ```

-6. Write a descriptive pull request to explain your changes
+6. Write a descriptive pull request to explain your changes.

 7. Ask for a review from someone on the team.